Editor’s Note: This article was originally published in July of 2010.

 La Strada (1954)

-Gelsomina is a simple-minded waif sold by her mother to a brutish Gypsy.
-Respectively performing as a clown and strong-man in a circus, he cruelly dominates her even though she plainly cares for him.
-She eventually runs away from him into the arms of another circus performer, but a happy ending is not to be…
+Gelsomina (Giulietta Masina) is a simple-minded waif sold by her mother to a brutish Gypsy, Zampano (Anthony Quinn).
+Respectively performing as a clown and strongman in a circus, Zampano cruelly dominates her, even though she plainly cares for him.
+She eventually runs away into the arms of another circus performer, but a happy ending is not to be…

-Travelling circus clown Tito finds and rears an abandoned baby girl.
-Now grown, his daughter becomes a wealthy suitor’s object of affection.
+Travelling circus clown Tito (Chaney) finds and rears an abandoned baby girl.
+Now grown, his “daughter” (Loretta Young) becomes a wealthy suitor’s object of affection.
 Problem is, much to his dismay, Tito is attracted to her as well.
-Oh boy.
+Oh, boy.
 This can only end badly.

 Little Big Top (2006)

 The students at a struggling clown school are in dire need of some guidance.
-The good news: famous clown Seymour Smiles has returned to his hometown.
-The bad: he’s a washed up drunk who wants nothing more to do with the circus.
+The good news: famous clown Seymour Smiles (Haig) has returned to his hometown.
+The bad: he’s a washed-up drunk who wants nothing more to do with the circus.

-Agent 009 stumbles into a British embassy and dies while dressed in a clown outfit clutching a Faberge egg.
-James Bond is sent to find out who killed him and what fiendish plot is in the works.
-Donning that same clown disguise 007 finds that some circuses are not all fun & games.
+Agent 009 stumbles into a British embassy and dies while dressed in a clown outfit clutching a Fabergé egg.
+James Bond (Roger Moore) is sent to find out who killed him and what fiendish plot is in the works.
+Donning that same clown disguise, 007 finds that some circuses are not all fun and games.

 Quick Change (1990)

-What kind of clown is Grimm?
+What kind of clown is Grimm (Bill Murray)?
 “The cryin’ on the inside, I guess.”
-That’s for sure when he and his partners in crime come to realize that, compared to their well-orchestrated bank heist, simply trying to get out of New York City is no laughing matter.
+That’s for sure when he and his partners in crime come to realize that compared to their well-orchestrated bank heist, simply trying to get out of New York City is no laughing matter.

 Shakes the Clown (1991)

-Shakes the Clown has pretty much hit rock bottom, the last straw losing out to his clown rival Binky as the replacement host of a local TV kiddie show.
+Shakes the Clown (writer/director/star Bobcat Goldthwait) has pretty much hit rock bottom, the last straw losing out to his face-painted rival Binky (Tom Kenny) as the replacement host of a local TV kiddie show.
 Binky has also framed him for murder, something the drunken Shakes cannot disprove even to himself.

 Short Cuts (1993)

-Claire Kane may be a kid party clown but she’s no fool.
+Claire Kane (Anne Archer) may be a kids’ party clown but she’s no fool.
 Not like the married cop who falsely pulled her over just to hit on her.
-Or like her husband who went on a fishing trip with his buddies and discovered a body in the water but didn’t report it until days later so it wouldn’t spoil their outing.
+Or like her husband Stuart (Fred Ward), who went on a fishing trip with his buddies and discovered a body in the water but didn’t report it until days later so it wouldn’t spoil their outing.

 The Simpsons Movie (2007)

-Krusty is well known for his on-screen ebullience and off-screen depression, as well as his sub-standard products & promotions.
-His fatty, greasy pork sandwich The Clogger is just the latest item Krusty is shamelessly hawking.
+Krusty is well known for his on-screen ebullience and off-screen depression, as well as his sub-standard products and promotions.
+His fast food restaurant’s latest menu item–a pork delicacy dubbed The Clogger (“If you can find a greasier sandwich, you’re in Mexico!”)–is just the latest item Krusty is shamelessly hawking.

-Assassin Al Simmons dies, goes to Hell, and is returned to Earth as Spawn, a Hellspawn in the Devil’s army.
-But when he vacillates between choosing good and evil The Violator, a demon who has disguised himself as a grotesque, obese 3’10” clown, tries to trick him into starting the apocalypse.
+Assassin Al Simmons (Michael Jai White) dies, goes to Hell, and is returned to Earth as Spawn, a Hellspawn in the Devil’s army.
+But when he vacillates between choosing good and evil The Violator (John Leguizamo), a demon who has disguised himself as a grotesque, obese 3’10” clown, tries to trick him into starting the apocalypse.

 Stephen King’s It (1990)

-Pennywise the Dancing Clown: Sounds so happy-go-lucky, right?
+Pennywise the Dancing Clown (Tim Curry): Sounds so happy-go-lucky, right?
 In his true form he’s actually a child-killing giant evil spider!
 Otherwise known as It, the fiend has been tormenting the youths of Derry, Maine and it’s the mission of childhood outsiders—“the Losers Club”—to destroy It.

 Uncle Buck (1989)

-Kid party chaperone Buck isn’t thrilled when Pooter the Clown shows up making inappropriate comments and still half in the bag after a bachelor party the night before.
-After Buck calls him on it Pooter snarls, “I don’t have to take any shit from you.
+Kids’ party chaperone Buck Russell (John Candy) isn’t thrilled when Pooter the Clown shows up making inappropriate comments and still half in the bag after a bachelor party the night before.
+After Buck calls him on it Pooter snarls, “I don’t have to take any s— from you.
 You know who I am?
 In the field of local, live home entertainment, I’m a god!”

 The Pirate (1948)